Sholing Sports F.C.: History

 The club remained regular title contenders, finishing runners-up three times before the incredible 1982–83 season when they were League champions - and they completed a treble by also winning the Hampshire Senior and Russell Cotes Cup's.
 The following season saw Sholing retain the league title, but were beaten finalists in the Hampshire Senior Cup.
 In 1984–85, Sholing were league runners-up and Hampshire Senior Cup finalists, but did gain some compensation when they again won the Russell Cotes Cup.

 For the 1986-87 campaign Sholing Sports became founder members of the newly formed Wessex League, and enjoyed a debut season in which they finished 9th.
-However, in that season's cup competitionsthey reached the finals of the Southampton Senior, Russell Cotes and the inaugural Wessex League Cup - but lost all three.
+However, in that season's cup competitions they reached the finals of the Southampton Senior, Russell Cotes and the inaugural Wessex League Cup - but lost all three.
 The early 1990s saw increasing uncertainty over their Birch Lawn ground, caused mainly by financial problems at the adjacent Social Club.

 Sholing Sports continued on until August 1993 when they were evicted from their ground prior to the start of the new season and this forced them to withdraw from the competition.
 The club continued to operate during the 1993–94 season with just an Under 18's side playing in the Hampshire Youth League but the search for a new home ground was unsuccessful and they folded.